In order for an application to be considered, all required documents and fees must be submitted to the Admissions Office. Details are outlined below.

-The Bachelor of Education application for entrance in 2020, opens on Monday, September 16, 2019.
+The Bachelor of Education application for entrance in 2020 is open.
 Applications received by the deadline of Friday, November 29, 2019 will be given equal consideration.

 Dates are subject to change.